Gabriel Lunetta: Loan to Reggio Audace

 On 14 August 2019, Lunetta was loaned to newly promoted Serie C side Reggio Audace on a season-long loan deal.
 Ten days later, on 24 August, he made his debut for the club in Serie C as a substitute replacing Mattia Marchi in the 85th minute and he scored his first goal in the 93rd minute of a 4–1 home win over FeralpiSalò.
 Eight days later, on 1 September, he scored his second goal, again as a substitute, in the 81st minute of a 2–1 away win over Ravenna.
 On 15 September, Lunetta played his first match as a starter for the club, a 3–0 away win over Südtirol, he was replaced by Riccardo Martinelli in the 72nd minute.
 Lunetta ended his season-long loan with 17 appearances, 2 goals and 2 assist and he also helped the club to reach the promotion in Serie B.

 On 31 August 2020 his loan was extended for another season.

 Loan to Alessandria

 On 16 July 2021, he joined Alessandria on a season-long loan.

 Rijeka

 On 31 August 2022, Lunetta signed with Rijeka in Croatia.

 Return to Südtirol

 On 12 January 2023, Lunetta returned to Südtirol on loan until the end of the season.
-Südtirol holds an obligation to purchase his rights permanently if the club avoids relegation from Serie B.
+Südtirol held an obligation to purchase his rights permanently if the club avoided relegation from Serie B, which they did, making the transfer permanent.

+Lecco

+On 1 February 2024, Lunetta moved to Lecco.

+Catania

+On 29 August 2024, Lunetta signed a three-year contract with Catania.